orbitalis-framework/py-busline/README.md

 Generally, you must not care about its creation, because it is performed in subscribers logic.

+Following information provided:

-- `identifier`: unique identifier of event
+- `identifier`: unique event identifier
 - `publisher_identifier`: identifier of publisher
 - `payload`: message data
 - `timestamp`: event generation datetime